Filtering

 How It Works

-• Click the Filter button at the top of the lead list.
+• Click the Filter button at the top of the contact list.

 • Choose one or more filters (e.g. Agent, Goal, or Tag).